Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter3.md

 Alfrir came to his senses.
 Without a word, he sat up.

 Ljörn stood and went to check the windows again.
-Of course, the wolves weren't there.
+Of course, there weren't wolves.
+It was last night when he awoke in the night, hearing wolves surrounding the community hall, which then left after they couldn't get inside.
 He relaxed a bit.
 Grabbing his shield, he slung it over his shoulder and prepared to leave the longhouse.

 "Wait," Alfrir said.
 "Wait, the wolves."